VWO's commitment to data privacy and protection

 The GDPR was approved and adopted by the EU Parliament in April 2016.
 The regulation will take effect after a two-year transition period and, unlike a Directive, it will not require any enabling legislation to be passed by the government; meaning it will be effective from May 25, 2018.

 Whom does the GDPR affect?

-The GDPR applies not only to organizations located within the EU but also to organizations located outside of the EU if they offer goods or services to, or monitor the behavior of EU data subjects.
-It applies to all companies processing and holding the personal data of data subjects residing in the European Union, regardless of the location of the companies.
+The GDPR applies not only to organizations located within the EU but also to organizations located outside of the EU if they offer goods or services to, or monitor the behavior of, EU data subjects.
+The GDPR applies to all companies processing and holding the personal data of data subjects residing in the European Union, regardless of the location of the companies.

 What is the difference between a data processor and a data controller?